n3rd-verse/Kanban-Clone/design/Readme.md

   - `TaskDTO` interface: Data transfer object for task API operations
     - Extends the `Task` interface with slight modifications
-    - Differences: `assignee` can be either a string or string array
+    - Differences: `assignee` can be either a single Address object or an array of Address objects

   - `TaskFilters` interface: Used for filtering tasks in listings
     - Supports filtering by status, assignee, date range, and text search